Welcome to Rhode Island CoCoRaHS !

 Record 24 hour rainfall: 12.13 inches in Westerly, Sep 16-17, 1932

-Rhode Island CoCoRaHS is a collaboration between Colorado State University,
+Rhode Island CoCoRaHS partners include Colorado State University,

-National Weather Service in Taunton, and the Rhode Island Water Resources Board
+National Weather Service in Boston/Norton, and the Rhode Island Water Resources Board